Shrimp Tacos with Mango Salsa

 Assembly

-• Over an open gas stovetop flame on medium/low heat corn tortillas until lightly charred on the edges (approximately 10 seconds per side).
+• Over an open gas stovetop flame on medium/low heat the corn tortillas until lightly charred on the edges (approximately 10 seconds per side).
 Place 3-4 shrimp in each taco and then top with mango salsa and a drizzle of creamy cilantro avocado dressing, if desired.

 Notes